Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 - Syracuse has combined with its opponents to score more than 52.5 points in one game this season.

-- Friday's total is 18.2 points lower than the two team's combined 70.7 points per game average.
+- The combined points per game average of the two teams, 70.7, is 18.2 points greater than Friday's over/under.

-- These two squads combine to allow 29 points per game, 23.5 fewer than this contest's over/under.
+- This contest's over/under is 23.5 points more than the 29 these two squads combine to surrender per game this season.

 - In 2021, games involving the Orange have averaged a total of 49.3 points, 3.2 fewer than this game's set over/under.